-5 Federal Register Vol. 49, No. 32/ Notices
+Federal Register Vol. 49, No. 32/ Notices

-Israel Public Affairs Committee (AIPAC) testified on the alleged mutual benefits of the agreement and against any special exemptions by economic sector: ..."because of Israel's small size and limited production capacity relative to the U.S., there is little reason to fear major short term negative effects from increased Israeli imports into the U.S....The proposed Free Trade Area is therefore a two-way gain-both countries will reap the benefits from the pact..."
+Israel Public Affairs Committee (AIPAC) testified on the alleged mutual benefits of the agreement and against any special exemption by economic sector: ..."because of Israel's small size and limited production capacity relative to the U.S., there is little reason to fear major short term negative effects from increased Israeli imports into the U.S....The proposed Free Trade Area is therefore a two-way gain-both countries will reap the benefits from the pact..."
 The AIPAC executive also argued for"...keeping the proposed FTA as 'clean' as possible and avoid gutting the agreement by carving out exception after exception."
-6 AIPAC's formal testimony (see appendix) for the agreement did not reveal its subsequent violation of US IP, or how ongoing IP violations would adversely impact the trade relationship.

-Potential IP violation issues were already expressed by concerned US companies.
-On May 2, 1984 Monsanto International voiced concerns about IP rights based on previous business experience in Israel, "..a local concern has been able to take advantage of the procedural shortcomings in the Israeli "patent opposition system," the granting of a patent to Monsanto has been blocked."
-Israel's heavy state involvement in the economy was also raised as a concern: "Three fourths of Israel's chemical industry is owned by the government and it receives substantial export subsidies....In the decade ahead Israel will become an increasingly active exporter of these products and may cause some market discontinuities in the U.S..."
-Finally, echoing many other industry petitions Monsanto questioned the wisdom of bilateral trade with such a small, developing economy: "...our government should make the distinction between the advanced developing and developed countries with a strong current account position (such as Taiwan, Hong Kong and Japan) and those with severe balance of payments problems..."7
+Potential IP violations were already surfacing from concerned US companies.
+On May 2, 1984 Monsanto International expressed concerns about IP based on previous business experience in Israel, "..a local concern has been able to take advantage of the procedural shortcomings in the Israeli "patent opposition system," the granting of a patent to Monsanto has been blocked."
+Israel's heavy state involvement in the economy was also raised as a high concern: "Three fourths of Israel's chemical industry is owned by the government and it receives substantial export subsidies....In the decade ahead Israel will become an increasingly active exporter of these products and may cause some market discontinuities in the U.S..."
+Finally, echoing many other industry petitions Monsanto questioned the wisdom of bilateral trade with such a small economy: "...our government should make the distinction between the advanced developing and developed countries with a strong current account position (such as Taiwan, Hong Kong and Japan) and those with severe balance of payments problems..."

-Monsanto was not the only US business interest predicting the potential IP risks associated Israeli trade.
-Nor was it the only to frankly take note that entering into a trade agreement with such a small and underdeveloped economy with severe balance of payments problems offered little in return to the United States.
+Monsanto was not the only US business interest predicting the potential IP risks associated with trade with Israel.
+Nor was it the only to frankly take note that entering into a trade agreement with such a small and underdeveloped economy with such severe balance of payments problems could offer little in return to the United States.

-But Monsanto's concerns about IP arrived after the comment filing deadline, and was ignored by the ITC.
+But Monsanto's concerns about IP arrived after the comment filing deadline, and was ignored.
 On May 30, 1984 Alfred Eckes, Chairman of the ITC transmitted the final 300 plus page report derived from both public and confidential business information titled Probable Economic Effect of Providing Duty Free Treatment for U.S. Imports from Israel, Investigation No. 332-180 to the office of President Ronald Reagan with a cover letter.
-"Based on the information gathered in the U.S. International Trade Commission's investigation of the proposed free trade area, the Commission does not expect duty-free treatment for U.S. imports from Israel to have a significant adverse effect at the aggregate level for any of the major sectors examined; however, at the less aggregated commodity level, significant adverse effects are likely in seven different product areas as discussed in the report."8
+"Based on the information gathered in the U.S. International Trade Commission's investigation of the proposed free trade area, the Commission does not expect duty-free treatment for U.S. imports from Israel to have a significant adverse effect at the aggregate level for any of the major sectors examined; however, at the less aggregated commodity level, significant adverse effects are likely in seven different product areas as discussed in the report."